bitovi/academy/src/react-native/06-building-custom-components/building-custom-components.md

 ### Using component props

-In React, props (short for “properties”) are how we pass data from a parent component to a child component.
+In React, props are how we pass data from a parent component to a child component.
 Since function React components are fundamentally JavaScript functions, you can think of props like the arguments you pass to a function.

 To clarify, props in React Native should not be confused with the properties on HTML elements in web development, even though they sound similar.